Lumetra/pw-vostok-overlay/README.md

 ### Usage
 Download `overlay.exe` from the [Releases](../../releases) section and double-click to run.
 No installation required.

+### ⚠️ Windows says the file is dangerous?
+That's normal.
+Windows flags any unsigned `.exe`, and a code signing certificate costs ~$200/year — I'm too cheap to pay for that.

+To run anyway: click **"More info"** → **"Run anyway"**.

+Don't trust it?
+The source code is fully open — read `overlay.py` and see for yourself that it's nothing but coordinates and checkboxes.

 ### Progress file
 Saved to `%APPDATA%\PWOverlay\progress.json`